Dijadiju/alx-low_level_programming/0x00-hello_world/README.md

 1. Compiler
    Writes a script that compiles a C file but does not link.
 The C file name will be saved in the variable $CFILE and  named the same as the C file, but with the extension .o instead of .c.

+2. Assembler
+   Writes a script that generates the assembly code of a C code and save it in an output file.
+The C file name is saved in the variable $CFILE and output file is named the same as the C file, but with the extension .s instead of .c.